Foundations of Evidence-Based Medicine Clinical Epidemiology and Beyond, Second Edition

 • Shows that structured, modern, argumentative reasoning is required to build the best possible evidence and use it in practice and research

 • Outlines how to make the most appropriate decisions in clinical care, disease prevention and health promotion

-Presenting a range of topics seldom seen in a single resource, this fully revised edition continues to explore the principles of formal logic as applied to clinical problems with an increased emphasis on the fundamental relationship between EBM and clinical epidemiology.
-The book contains accounts and references to aid the reader gain a fuller understanding of the principles that underlie EBM and the evolving roles of public health and clinical epidemiology in modern medicine.
-The innovative blend of informal logic and structured evidence-based reasoning makes this book invaluable for anyone seeking broad, comprehensive and readable coverage of this complex and sometimes controversial field.
+Presenting a range of topics seldom seen in a single resource, the innovative blend of informal logic and structured evidence-based reasoning makes this book invaluable for anyone seeking broad, in-depth and readable coverage of this complex and sometimes controversial field.